 House jams are not permitted, and this type of jam will be rejected apart from in exceptional circumstances.
 It is not okay to run a private jam for just friends and family.
 If there is a site near you, attend that as a group together.
 If there is no site near you, or the closest site is full – consider running a small public jam instead.
-Your Regional Organiser and GGJ community can support you with setting a new site up.
+Your Regional Organizer and GGJ community can support you with setting a new site up.

-Can I run A JAM CLOSE TO ANOTHER ESTABLISHED SITE?
+CAN I RUN A JAM CLOSE TO ANOTHER ESTABLISHED SITE?

 As a rule, if there is an established site already near by, our first step would be to ask you to consider collaborating with them.

-As a site organiser there is a few things to think about when setting up a site:
+As a site organiser there is a few things to think about when setting up a site

 - Is there a site near me?